The Vengeful Elephant, and Journalism's Clickshare Problem

 Some common features:

-It’s rarely obvious to the reader what the true primary source5 was, or whether the article they’re reading adds anything meaningful to it (or precisely what that addition is relative to the repeated stuff)
+It’s rarely made obvious to the reader what the true primary source5 was, nor whether the article they’re reading is actually adding anything to it

-The major mistakes in the original are generally repeated
+The major mistakes from the original are generally repeated, as they were never independently re-checked

-Notably, most major outlets seem ok with this?
-While I don’t have an insider’s sense as to why, my naive guess is that most depend on it to even out traffic.
-They lose clicks when it’s their turn to break the story, but gain lots back for every story they don’t break.
-For all but the very best outlets and journalists, this is probably a good trade.
+Weirdly, most major outlets seem ok with this?
+While I don’t have an insider’s sense as to why, my best guess is that most depend on it to even out traffic.
+While they lose clicks when they break a story and their competitors draft behind them, they then gain plenty back when they return the favor.
+And given how many papers are out there to copy, this is probably a good trade on balance.

-But for readers?
-This is obviously terrible.
+Of course, for readers this is obviously terrible.
 Setting aside the whole static article problem (which compounds when there are dozens of articles all badly parroting a limited version of the story as known at a point in a time), the telephone game literally exists to teach children that information quality gets worse with regurgitation!

-Readers have busy lives and are depending on journalism for facts and explanations on which to make better decisions.
+Readers have busy lives and depend on journalism to help them understand and navigate the world.
 Clickshare reporting doesn’t advance said aims.
 If all your outlet has to offer is a retweet, make that explicit!
-Don’t rewrite the original in a slightly worse way without verifying it and call that journalism.
+Don’t just rewrite the original in a slightly worse way without even verifying the underlying claims and call that journalism.

-My sense is that this begins with Google, who wields unparalleled leverage over the news ecosystem by virtue of two things:
+My sense is that this begins with Google, which wields unparalleled leverage over the news ecosystem by virtue of two things:

 Deciding what gets into the Google News carousel